Jump to Navigation

 Workers' compensation cases can be complex and full of delays and denials from your employer's insurance company.
-It is wise to retain an experienced lawyer to represent you through these negotiations to ensure you are treated fairly and to take the case through trial if negotiations fail.
+It is wise to retain an experienced lawyer to represent you through these negotiations to ensure that you are treated fairly and to take the case through trial if negotiations fail

 I am John D. Kovac, a New Brunswick workers' compensation attorney.
-I have helped a great deal of injured clients, and literally wrote a book on workers' compensation that is well respected by judges and practitioners throughout the state of New Jersey.
+I have helped many injured clients and wrote a book on workers' compensation that is well-respected by judges and practitioners throughout New Jersey.
 I pride myself on being able to negotiate with insurance companies and represent my clients in court if necessary.

 Through my firm, the Law Office of John D. Kovac, I have helped injured clients suffering through a wide range of maladies, including: